What is data mesh?

 - Increased data accessibility.
-Data mesh ensures that all the right people across your organization can access the data they need – to be the absolute best at their jobs.
+Data mesh ensures that all the right people across your organisation can access the data they need – to be the absolute best at their jobs.

 - Improved analytics capabilities.
 When data is looked at as a product to be used every day, teams start to take a data-first approach to planning and strategy.
 This leads to a reduction in errors and a more objective, less opinion-driven approach to business development.

-- Customizable data pipelines and processes.
-Many of the best and potentially most profitable projects get shelved due to the enormous hassle of curating the unique and customized data sets needed to achieve success.
+- Customisable data pipelines and processes.
+Many of the best and potentially most profitable projects get shelved due to the enormous hassle of curating the unique and customised data sets needed to achieve success.
 With a data mesh, teams can quickly access and test new project models without the traditional loss of time or resources.